Are you interested in environmental communication? Want to publish your work for an audience of over 30,000 readers?

 Become a writer for the Yale Environment Review!

 The Yale Environment Review (YER) is a student-run publication that aims to increase access to the latest developments in environmental studies.
 Our articles shed light on cutting-edge environmental research through summaries, analysis, and interviews.
 During this one-credit course, students will produce 1-2 articles on subjects of their choosing for publication on the YER website.

-- Write an engaging, short (less than 300 words) summary of it, for your uncle who knows nothing about environmental science
+- Write an engaging summary of it in less than 300 words for someone who knows nothing about environmental science.

 - In the same document, write a short paragraph:

 - Indicating if you would be interested in being an editor*

 - Listing the preferred grouping of articles (2 Focus, 1 Focus + 1 Spotlight, or 1 Feature) you hope to write this semester (check out the “About Us” section of our website for more information about article types).